umaparu/readme-gen/samples/README.md

   6. [Questions](#Questions)

   ## Installation
   This project requires NodeJs to be installed in your machine.
 Please follow instructions provided in NodeJs documentation which can be done following the link 'https://nodejs.org/en/download/'   Also need to install v8.0.0 of inquirer package using 'npm install --save inquirer@^8.0.0'.
+More details are provided in the Inquirer documentation - 'https://www.npmjs.com/package/inquirer'
   ## Usage
   Application can be executed using the command 'node index.js'
   ## License

   The MIT License
   ## Contributing
-  Click the Contribute <a href='https://github.com/umaparu/readme-gen'>link </a> to open a Pull request and start contributing
+  Click the Contribute <a href='https://github.com/umaparu/readme-gen/contribute'>link </a> to open a Pull request and start contributing
   ## Tests
   Application can be tested by validating the Readme.md file created under samples directory
   ## Questions
+  If you have queries please contact me using the below details
-  umaparu
+  Github: umaparu

-  u@u.com
+  Email: mailto:uma@u.com